WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 2.30.0 - Feb 10, 2018 =
+* Add option for font color in view editor.
+* Add option for a custom CSS class on the image link for lightboxes.
+* Add shortcode attributes for post_ids, category, order, and count.
+* Use `is_email()` to validate email addresses.
+* Use `number_format_i18n()` in testimonial_count shortcode.
+* Refactor template groups into base templates with options.
+* Add option to disable touch swipe navigation in slideshows.
+* Simplify slideshow CSS.
+* Fix bug in slider script in Chrome.

 = 2.29.1 - Jan 8, 2018 =
 * Only to trigger update because the SVN version was incomplete.